joshuayanggithub/SATautograder/README.md

 [OpenCV](https://pypi.org/project/opencv-python/), a computer vision library; [imutils](https://github.com/PyImageSearch/imutils), a libary simplifying opencv actions into easy-to-use functions; and [numpy](https://numpy.org/) is used. **Install each respective python library.**

 # Usage

+Currently this program only works with the [old version](https://github.com/joshuayanggithub/SATautograder/files/9072963/PrepScholar-sat-practice-answer-sheet.pdf) of the SAT scantron.
+In recent years, [a different scantron was used for official SAT testing](https://github.com/joshuayanggithub/SATautograder/files/9072966/AnswerSheet.pdf)
+, but that does not work yet.
+Make sure the scantron you are using **MATCHES** what the sample picture uses.

 Take a picture of your test form preferably using your phone camera.
 The problem with webcam photos or any other poor quality camera is that the resolution will be very bad and the **results would be inconsistent** as a result, because the program will have a hard time pinpointing bubbles, so it is best to be used with high resolution phone cameras.

 Take the picture zoomed in enough so the paper is focused clearly on the rectangular bubble region with the nearest black outline completely visible.
 Make sure the paper outline isn't fully visible: